 George W. Dunbar, Jr.

 Mr. Dunbar has been a member of the Board since November 2013.
 He joined the Capricor, Inc. board of directors in 2012 and is a member of the Company’s Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
 He is Managing Partner of The Dunbar Group, LLC, and provides advisory services to healthcare and life science investors and companies who recognize they need short term or interim industry expertise as they grow in order to be capital efficient.
 Mr. Dunbar has extensive healthcare and life sciences operating experience and has served as a director or chief executive officer with private and public life science companies in Diagnostics, Specialty Pharma, Cell Therapy, and Biologics, two as chief executive officer, where he led initial public offerings.
-He recently served as chief executive officer of ISTO Technologies and ISTO Biologics, two private orthobiologics companies.
+He recently served as chief executive officer of ISTO Technologies and ISTO Biologics, two private orthobiologics companies acquired by Thompson Street Capital Partners.
 Prior to ISTO, Mr. Dunbar served as a Venture Partner with Arboretum Ventures, a leading healthcare venture capital firm.
-Mr. Dunbar is currently a board member of Progenitor Life Sciences, a private next generation immunotherapy development company and is Executive Chairman with Avery Therapeutics, a privately held tissue engineering platform technology company developing treatments for degenerative and incurable diseases.
+Mr. Dunbar is currently a board member of Progenitor Life Sciences, a private next generation immunotherapy development company and Akadeum Life Sciences, a private next generation sample prep/separations company.
 He has served as a board member for the following companies: IntelliCyt, a provider of high throughput screening and analytic tools, KFx Medical, an orthopedic medical device company (as chair), and CerviLenz, Inc., a women’s health medical device company (as executive chair).
 He was a past director and executive chair of Accuri Cytometers (now Becton Dickinson & Co.), a cell analysis and flow cytometer company.
 Mr. Dunbar attended Auburn University where he graduated with a Bachelor of Science degree in Electrical Engineering and later received his M.B.A.
-He currently serves on the Harbert College of Business M.B.A.
+He served on the Harbert College of Business M.B.A.
 Advisory Board and is an advisor to Vanderbilt University’s Center for Technology Transfer and Commercialization.